totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

     - `changeThreshold`: Specifies the threshold that determines whether a change occurred.
 The default value is **0.2**.
     - `nBins`: Specifies the maximum number of bins in the histogram for reference and sliding windows.
 This value also determines the number of bins when computing KL divergence.
 The default value is **50**.
     - `maxEvalSteps`: Specifies the maximum number of steps before performing a new evaluation.
 The default value is **100**.
     - `adaptiveEval`: Specifies whether to use the adaptive evaluation step size or not.
-The default value is **1** which means the adaptive evaluation step size is used. <!-- I'm guessing 1 is yes and 0 is no?
+The default value is **1, which means the adaptive evaluation step size is used. <!-- I'm guessing 1 is yes and 0 is no?
 Like binary? -->
     - `measure`: Specifies the measure used to compare the data streams from the reference window and from the sliding window.
 The default value is **KLDivergenceDiff**.
     - `showEval`: Specifies whether to show evaluation events regardless of whether a change is detected.
-The default value is **1** which means evaluation events are shown. <!-- fact check this please -->
+The default value is **1, which means evaluation events are shown. <!-- fact check this please -->
     - `showAll`: Specifies whether to show all events, regardless of whether an evaluation occurs.
-The default value is **1** which means all events are shown. <!-- same here -->
+The default value is **1, which means all events are shown. <!-- same here -->

 3. Expand **Input Map**.
     - `input`: Specifies the input variable for change detection.
-In this example, it analyzes **latency_ms** which is the registered signal latency.
+In this example, it analyzes **latency_ms, which is the registered signal latency.

 4. Expand **Output Map**.
     - `evaluatedOut`: Specifies the name of the output variable that indicates whether an evaluation occurred. <!-- how does "eval" factor in? -->